Ask - /faq/980/fee-remission-in-special-circumstances/Go back a step

 - That you have been disadvantaged by changed arrangements to your subject or course and that it was impossible for you to undertake alternative subjects or courses.

-Please email email@example.com if you have any questions or require further information about applying for Fee Remission.
+If you require further information about applying for Fee Remission, please email firstname.lastname@example.org.